linusromer/curvatura/README.md

 ```
 If you are bound to an older version of FontForge, you may try
 [harmonize-tunnify-inflection](https://github.com/linusromer/harmonize-tunnify-inflection) instead,
-which should work with older versions of FontForge too.
+which should work with older versions of FontForge too (but is not being developped anymore).

 ## Installation
 According to the documentation of FontForge you have to copy the file Curvatura.py to